 John and Barbara Pattillo have owned and operated Towson Dance Studio, the Baltimore area’s oldest studio, for 43 years.
 Their studio teaches all aspects of social and ballroom dancing.
 John and Barbara are former dance champions, the Baltimore-Washington Open Competition and the Virginia State Championships, being among their titles; they were Finalists in most of the major U. S. ballroom dance championships.

 John holds the Fellowship degree in Ballroom and the Licentiate degree in Latin American in the Imperial Society of Teachers of Dance, and has been a judge at many ballroom competitions.
-He serves on the National Committee of the U. S. branch of the Imperial Society of Teachers of Dance.
+He is currently the President of the National Committee of the U. S. branch of the Imperial Society of Teachers of Dance.
 He authored the U.S.I.S.T.D.
 Examination Handbook, and trains other professional dancers for their examinations.

 Mr. Pattillo has written many articles for the national dance newspaper, Dance Beat, and has frequently lectured on the history of ballroom dancing for many organizations in the Baltimore area, including the dance department of Goucher College.

 A graduate of Princeton University and Roosevelt University, Mr. Pattillo holds a Master’s degree in philosophy.
 More recently, he graduated from a five year program at the Schuler School of Fine Arts, where he now teaches Artistic Anatomy.
 His paintings, drawings and sculpture are in many private collections.

 He has recently completed a novel, entitled Sovereign, which you can order from Amazon, or Kindle, and learn more about on his web site here:

 Barbara has a B. S. in biology from the University of Texas.
 She passed the Associate Ballroom examination with the U. S.I.
 S. T. D., but long ago decided to hang up her teaching and competition shoes in order to manage the studio.